alen-hh/arxiv-query-proxy/README.md

 ## Deployment

-This project is deployed on GitHub Pages at: [https://alen-hh.github.io/arxiv-query-proxy](https://alen-hh.github.io/arxiv-query-proxy)
+This project is deployed on Vercel at: [https://arxiv-query-proxy.vercel.app](https://arxiv-query-proxy.vercel.app)

 ### Deploy to Vercel